Shirley Weis Obituary Collingwood

 Collingwood, Ontario – It is with heavy hearts that we remember the life and legacy of Shirley Marie Pritchard Weis, a remarkable woman who left an indelible mark on her family, friends, and community.
 Shirley’s journey, which began on New Year’s Day in 1928, unfolded into a life characterized by unwavering positivity, loyalty, and an unyielding dedication to her loved ones.

 Shirley was much more than met the eye.
 Despite her petite and elegant appearance, she possessed an iron will and an impeccable moral compass.
-She believed in the of optimism, urging others to complain and always stay loyal to friends.
-Her life philosophy was simple yet profound: follow the news, charitable causes generously, embrace every day and season, cultivate curiosity, and, above all, cherish and nurture your family.
+She believed in the power of optimism, urging others never to complain and always stay loyal to friends.
+Her life philosophy was simple yet profound: follow the news, support charitable causes generously, embrace every day and season, cultivate curiosity, and, above all, cherish and nurture your family.

 As the matriarch of a large and proud clan, Shirley wore her role with grace.
 She was a loving mother to Bill, Karen (Rowland) French, and Gren (Barb).
 Her warmth and wisdom extended to her role as grandmother to Jen (Todd) Hammond, Jason (Sarah) Weis, Jessica Weis, Topher (Elena) French, Drew (Samantha) French, Alec, and Dylan Weis.
 Beyond that, she was GG (Great-Grandmother) to Matthew and Gavin Hammond, Graydon and Addison Weis, Madelynn Weis, William and Molly McKean, and Catalina and Amalia French.

-Born to Dr. Frank and Marie Smith in , Ontario, Shirley initially pursued a career in occupational therapy.
+Born to Dr. Frank and Marie Smith in Welland, Ontario, Shirley initially pursued a career in occupational therapy.
 However, at the tender age of 20, love beckoned, and she married the dashing Air Force officer, Frank Weis.
-This marked the beginning of a new chapter as they raised their children – Bill, Karen, and Gren – in before relocating to the idyllic “The Barn” in King City in 1963.
+This marked the beginning of a new chapter as they raised their children – Bill, Karen, and Gren – in Toronto before relocating to the idyllic “The Barn” in King City in 1963.

-In 1980, Shirley and Frank embarked on a new , moving into a beautiful, old log home in Craigleith.
+In 1980, Shirley and Frank embarked on a new adventure, moving into a beautiful, old log home in Craigleith.
 Their family thrived, and grandchildren were born, bringing immeasurable joy to their lives.
 However, 1992 brought the loss of Frank, followed by the passing of her beloved brother, Ted, in 2010.
 Tragedy struck again in 2011 with the loss of her son, Bill, and in 2014 with the passing of her daughter, Karen.

 But Shirley, an indomitable spirit, refused to be defined by grief.
 She surrounded herself with projects and a tight-knit circle of close friends.
 A regular at bridge games, she played with enthusiasm several times a week.
 Shirley’s zest for life also took her on adventures around the world, often in the company of her devoted admirer, Edgar Harvey.
 Their travels formed the foundation of a life-long friendship with Ed’s daughter, Nancy, and her partner, Doug Macfarlane.

 Shirley was a woman of many talents.
-She designed and crafted magnificent carpets, knitted intricate patterns, quilted with precision, tended to lush gardens, and painted with a vivid .
-Her creative spirit found expression in her family's milestones, celebrating birthdays, school achievements, sports victories, job accomplishments, and countless other triumphs of her grandchildren and great-grandchildren.
+She designed and crafted magnificent carpets, knitted intricate patterns, quilted with precision, tended to lush gardens, and painted with a vivid imagination.
+Her creative spirit found expression in her family’s milestones, celebrating birthdays, school achievements, sports victories, job accomplishments, and countless other triumphs of her grandchildren and great-grandchildren.
 She was the heart of grand family gatherings, hosting Christmas, Boxing Day, Easter, Thanksgiving, and birthday celebrations around her giant, candlelit dining room table.

 In March 2020, as the world grappled with the challenges of a global pandemic, Shirley moved to Raglan Village.
 Undeterred by adversity, she maintained her spirit.
 She donned her finest attire, mixing cocktails for daily FaceTime calls and offering words of hope, always concluding with her signature phrase, “And this too shall pass.”
 It was at Raglan that Shirley met Paul Reid, with whom she shared laughter, dined heartily, cheered on the Toronto Blue Jays, and embarked on daily strolls.

-Shirley's life came to a close as gracefully as she lived it, passing quickly and with great dignity in , surrounded by her loving family.
-Her journey, from her birth on New Year's Day in 1928 to her peaceful departure on September 24, 2023, serves as an enduring testament to resilience, love, and the enduring power of a positive outlook.
+Shirley’s life came to a close as gracefully as she lived it, passing quickly and with great dignity in Collingwood Hospital, surrounded by her loving family.
+Her journey, from her birth on New Year’s Day in 1928 to her peaceful departure on September 24, 2023, serves as an enduring testament to resilience, love, and the enduring power of a positive outlook.

-In her memory, expressions of sympathy can be made to My Friends House or the Collingwood and Marine Hospital.
+In her memory, expressions of sympathy can be made to My Friends House or the Collingwood General and Marine Hospital.
 A celebration of her life will be held on Saturday, October 28, at Sterlings Restaurant in Thornbury from 2 to 4 pm.

 Friends and well-wishers can visit Shirley’s online book of memories at NewsBurrow.com, where we invite you to share your thoughts and memories of this extraordinary woman.

-Shirley Weis, a of grace, strength, and unwavering love, leaves behind a legacy that continues to inspire us all.
+Shirley Weis, a shining example of grace, strength, and unwavering love, leaves behind a legacy that continues to inspire us all.
 Her life story reminds us to embrace each day with positivity and cherish the bonds of family and friendship.
 As we reflect on her journey, let us also take a moment to celebrate our own lives and the loved ones who make them extraordinary.

 Join the conversation by sharing your thoughts and memories of Shirley Weis below.
 Let us remember her with love and gratitude for the remarkable impact she had on all of us.